 The residence remained in Elijah's name until 1938.
 During Elijah's ownership, the second story sleeping porch was added in 1914.
-It has had six other owners, including Howard Webb from 1949 to 1974.
+It has had six other owners, including Howard Webb (relation unknown) from 1949 to 1974.
 It had always been used as a single-family dwelling with the exception of the period of Howard Webb's ownership.
-He was used as a multi-family dwelling, but no major alterations had taken place during that time.
+He used the Residence as a multi-family dwelling, but there is no evidence that any related alterations had taken place during that time.
 In the 1980s, storm windows were installed over the original wood windows.
 In the 1990s, a small room on the second story was converted to a bathroom.
 These additions have been minor and have not adversely effected the integrity of the building.